d0z4rt/animal_prompt/README.md

 # Animal Prompt

-Simple php website that scan through folders and image files to display them.
+Simple php website that scans through folders and image files to display them.
 Allow one to upload an image to the current selected folder with a password protection.

 # Initial Setup